Asic-mjc/XGE_demo/README.md

 ## References
 - [Geant4 Tutorial 2015 @ MIT](https://www.slac.stanford.edu/xorg/geant4/MIT2015/MIT2015_Agenda.html)
 - A good start for beginner is the excecises in the [Hands On Sessions](https://indico.slac.stanford.edu/event/148/contributions/222/attachments/227/342/HandsOnIntro.pdf)
+- More training materials can be found in [Geant4 at SLAC Past events](https://geant4.slac.stanford.edu/past-events).
+It is continuous updates.
+Geant4 tutorials conducted by SLAC Geant4 team